Australia Day

 History of Australia Day

-The marking of 26 January is an important date in Australia’s history and has changed over time: starting as a celebration for emancipated convicts and evolving into what is now a celebration of Australia that reflects the nation’s diverse people.
+The marking of 26 January is an important date in Australia’s history and has changed over time: starting as a celebration for emancipated convicts and evolving into what is now a recognition of an Australia that reflects the nation’s diverse people.

 Buy your Australia Day merchandise here.